majedkutaini/MarginSlicer/README.md

 This repository contains the source code (source.py) for the custom Python program described in:

-**Kutaini M, Reich S. Digital Cross Section Mapping: A Novel 3D Slicing and Registration Workflow for Precise Geometrical Analysis in Digital Dentistry.
-2026.**
+**M. Kutaini, S. Reich, Digital Cross-Section Mapping: Automated 3D Quantification of Peri-Sulcular Structures Adjacent to Epi- and Subgingival Finish Lines in Digital Dentistry (2026).**

 The rest of the files are a more organised, newer, version with a better UI.